haidequanbu/ESC-Eval/README.md

 - ./ESC-Role: our trained role playing agents which performace better than GPT4 in role-palying of a trouble person.
 - ./ESC-RANK: our trained scorer for scoring dialogues data according to 7 well-designed dimensions.
 - ./result: some examples of multi-turn conversations.
+- ./score: some examples of scoring results.
 - ./evaluate.py: get the multi-round dialogue script of the ESC model.
+- ./score.py: get the score of each dimention for multi-round dialogue.
 <!-- - ./ESC-Role:  -->